jc52766/demandFillR/README.md

 just need something simple and that can be quickly/easily tinkered to solve for what your personal needs are.

+And it’s fast!

+Below is a simple example of it solving a simple demand profile.
+And kinda like a maze it goes too far one way before adjusting its path the next time around to a much better solution, less greedy, solution.

 ``` r
 # Check 1st solve is non as good as later solves in this specific case
 solved <- matrix(rep(0, 3*4), ncol = 3, byrow = T)